Home EV Charging Station Installation

 - A start-up inspection that ensures that the equipment is functioning properly in its operational environment.
 We provide complete EVSE information to our customers about features, limitations, and maintenance requirements for each type of charger we install on your property as well as any warranty terms associated with them so you know what's covered.

 The future of transportation is electric, and we're proud to be an EVSE provider.
 If you have any questions or are ready to install an electric car charging station in your home garage, or commercial ev charging stations for commercial property reach us via our contact form or call us today!
+We are one of the leading electrical companies in Charleston SC, as well as other locations such as Charlotte and Greensboro.

 Bates Electric is a Tesla Recommended Electrician